Eyres Monsell: Education

 Eyres Monsell was ranked amongst the top 10% worst in the country in regards to educational attainment in 2001.
 2011 census data reported that 40.8% of residents over the age of 16 have no qualifications.

 Eyres Monsell has one primary school, Eyres Monsell Primary School, which is located on Simmins Crescent.
-The school accepts an age range from 3-11, and was founded in 1950.
-In 2020, the school had a reported 360 pupils.
+The school accepts an age range from 3 to 11, and was founded in 1950.
+In 2020, the school had a reported 360 pupils, while it has a maximum capacity of 420 pupils.
 In 2018, the school earned its first ever "good" rating from Ofsted, and became the first school in the UK to receive the Princess Royal Training Award for its work in improving the mental health of staff and pupils (which it won again in 2021).
-The school was forced to close temporarily during the Covid-19 pandemic due to an outbreak of cases in the school.
+The school was forced to close temporarily during the COVID-19 pandemic due to an outbreak of cases in the school.

+Eyres Monsell is also served by the Tudor Grange Samworth Academy, an all-through Church of England school with Academy status.
+The school serves ages 2–16, with a total capacity of 1046 students.

-In 2021, Eyres Monsell Club for Young People, a volunteer-ran youth club and charity, was awarded the Queen’s Award for Voluntary Service.
+In 2021, Eyres Monsell Club for Young People, a volunteer-run youth club and charity, was awarded the Queen's Award for Voluntary Service.
 It is the highest award that a voluntary group can receive.
 The charity was founded in 1961 and provides informal education to youth in the area.
-During the Covid-19 pandemic, it was forced to close its youth centre and instead re-focused as a food bank for the local community.
+During the COVID-19 pandemic, it was forced to close its youth centre and instead re-focused as a food bank for the local community.

 Religion

-2011 census data reported that 51.9% of residents in Eyres Monsell have a religion, of which 47.3% are Christian.
+2011 census data reported that 51.9% of residents in Eyres Monsell have a religion (of which 47.3% are Christian).
+In the 2021 census, 48.6% of residents reported they had no religion.
+The 2021 census reported a fall in the number of Christians, with only 36.5% of residents identifying as Christian.
+Islam is the second highest minority religion, with 5.7% of residents identifying as Muslim, followed by 1.4% of residents identifying as Hindu.

 The Anglo-Catholic Parish Church of St Hugh is located on Sturdee Road, Eyres Monsell, and serves a parish of around 11,000 people.
 The church was proposed by Bishop Williams in February, 1955, and the vicarage was built by Frank Cooke between March and May 1956.
 The design was based on churches designed for Coventry.
 The complex opened in Autumn of 1958.

 The area is also home to a Gypsy Church, and the St John Bosco Roman Catholic Church on Pasley Road.
+In January 2024, the Eyres Monsell Community Church was opened on the estate.
+The church is affiliated with Affinity and is a recognised church plant by the Fellowship of Independent Evangelical Churches.

 Transport

-Eyres Monsell is serviced by Arriva Midlands services 86 and 87, Centrebus Circle Line service 40, and First Leicester services 88 and 88E.
+Eyres Monsell is serviced by Arriva Midlands service 87, Centrebus Orbital 40S, and First Leicester services 88 and 88E.